OpenVoiceOS/community-docs/docs/skill_settings.md

 When settings are fetched from the backend server, they are saved into a `settings.json` file.
 This file is automatically created when a Skill is loaded even if the Skill does not have any settings.
 Your Skill then accesses the settings from this file.
-Nowadays the file is located in the Skill's XDG\_CONFIG\_DIR (usually `~/config/mycroft/skills/<skillname>`), however if a `settings.json` file already exists in the Skill's root directory (the deprecated location) that location is used for compatibility.
+Nowadays, the file is located in the Skill's XDG\_CONFIG\_DIR (usually `~/config/mycroft/skills/<skillname>`), however if a `settings.json` file already exists in the Skill's root directory (the deprecated location) that location is used for compatibility.

 ### Reading settings